nxp-auto-linux/linux/Documentation/crypto/fsl/hse.rst

 - Symmetric Key Ciphering: AES-CTR, AES-CBC, AES-ECB, AES-CFB
 - Message Authentication Codes: HMAC(MD5), HMAC(SHA1), HMAC(SHA2)
 - Authenticated Encryption with Associated Data: AES-GCM
-- True Random Number Generator: PTG.3 class
+- Hardware Random Number Generation: PTG.3 class

 Configuration
 =============
 The following Kconfig options are available:

-- Messaging Unit (MU) Instance (CONFIG_CRYPTO_DEV_NXP_HSE_MU_ID):
+- Messaging Unit Instance (CONFIG_CRYPTO_DEV_NXP_HSE_MU_ID):
   There are 4 Messaging Unit instances available for interfacing application processor subsystems with HSE and the user can configure which one is used by the Linux driver for sending service requests and receiving replies.
+  The MU instance indicated here shall be used in interrupt mode and therefore should be entirely reserved for the Linux crypto driver.
+Sharing an instance with another driver or application shall result in requests being dropped.

+- Message Digest Support (CONFIG_CRYPTO_DEV_NXP_HSE_AHASH):
+  Enables hash and hash-based MAC offloading to HSE.

+- Symmetric Key Cipher Support (CONFIG_CRYPTO_DEV_NXP_HSE_SKCIPHER):
+  Enables symmetric key cipher offloading to HSE.

+- AuthEnc and AEAD Support (CONFIG_CRYPTO_DEV_NXP_HSE_AEAD):
+  Enables authenticated encryption and AEAD offloading to HSE.

+- NXP key wrapping/blobbing support (CRYPTO_DEV_NXP_HSE_KEY_WRAPPING):
+  Enables NXP key wrapping/blobbing with a device-specific hidden key.

-- HSE hardware True RNG support (CONFIG_CRYPTO_DEV_NXP_HSE_HWRNG):
+- Hardware RNG support (CONFIG_CRYPTO_DEV_NXP_HSE_HWRNG):
-  Enable/disable HSE True RNG support.
-Default value is yes.
+  Enables hardware random number generation via HSE.

+- RAM Catalog AES Key Group Configuration:
-- AES Key Group ID within HSE Key Catalog (CONFIG_CRYPTO_DEV_NXP_HSE_AES_KEY_GID):
+	- AES 256-bit Key Group ID within RAM Key Catalog (CRYPTO_DEV_NXP_HSE_AES_KEY_GROUP_ID):
-  There can be up to 256 key groups within HSE RAM Key Catalog, each one storing a different key type.
 	  This option specifies which key group is used by driver for programming AES 256-bit keys into HSE, depending on how the RAM catalog was initialized by firmware.
-Default value is 1.

-- Number of AES Key Slots in Key Group (CONFIG_CRYPTO_DEV_NXP_HSE_AES_KEY_GSIZE):
+	- Number of key slots in the AES 256-bit Key Group (CRYPTO_DEV_NXP_HSE_AES_KEY_GROUP_SIZE):
-  Each Key Group can store up to 256 keys and this option configures the number of keys that can be stored in the AES 256-bit key group.
+	  This option specifies the maximum number of keys that can be stored in the AES 256-bit key group.

+- RAM Catalog HMAC Key Group Configuration:
-- HMAC Key Group ID within HSE Key Catalog (CONFIG_CRYPTO_DEV_NXP_HSE_HMAC_KEY_GID):
+	- HMAC 1024-bit Key Group ID within RAM Key Catalog (CRYPTO_DEV_NXP_HSE_HMAC_KEY_GROUP_ID):
-  There can be up to 256 key groups within HSE RAM Key Catalog, each one storing a different key type.
-This option specifies which key group is used by driver for programming HMAC keys into HSE, depending on how catalog was initialized by firmware.
-Default value is 2.
+	  This option specifies which key group is used by driver for programming HMAC 1024-bit keys into HSE, depending on how the RAM catalog was initialized by firmware.

-- Number of HMAC Key Slots in Key Group (CONFIG_CRYPTO_DEV_NXP_HSE_HMAC_KEY_GSIZE):
+	- Number of key slots in the HMAC 1024-bit Key Group (CRYPTO_DEV_NXP_HSE_HMAC_KEY_GROUP_SIZE):
-  Each Key Group can store up to 256 keys and this option configures the number of keys that can be stored in the HMAC key group.
+	  This option specifies the maximum number of keys that can be stored in the HMAC 1024-bit key group.

+- Debug information for HSE crypto driver (CRYPTO_DEV_NXP_HSE_DEBUG):
+  Enables printing driver debug messages to the kernel log.

 Known Limitations
 =================
 This driver is affected by the following known issues:

-- HSE cannot access the last 512M of DDR, therefore any service descriptors or key buffers allocated by the driver in this range are going to cause a system reset when the respective requests are being sent to HSE firmware.
-  The default DDR size used by Linux on S32G274A has been temporarily reduced in order to circumvent this limitation.

 - The crypto driver does not currently support the RNG non-blocking mode of operation (the wait parameter from hwrng_read is ignored).

+- With standard firmware, hmac(sha384) and hmac(sha512) are not supported with keys between 64 and 128 bytes in length due to the firmware-imposed limits.